7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Topography File (.zlt)

 ### General rules
-1. The filename must have no white spaces.
-It should be the station's abbreviation, for ease of use.
-The filename must be equal to the filename of the corresponding **.zlg** and **.zag** files
+1. The filename must have no white spaces and be equal to the filename of the corresponding **.zlg** and **.zag** files.
+It should be the station's abbreviation, for ease of use
 2. All caps
 3. Every line starts with a keyword (**BLK**, **NDZ**, **SEC**, **NDE**, **PNT**, **SIG**, **SWP**)
 4. No trailing or leading spaces